esabitova/aws-digito-artifacts-gameday/README.md

 This package provides SSM documents for injecting failures in different aws resources.

 # Publishing Documents
-* Use below command to publish all documents in us-west-2 region to your account python publisher/publish_documents.py --region us-west-2
+* Use below command to publish all documents in us-west-2 region to your account.
+Needs python3.6 or later python3 publisher/publish_documents.py --region us-west-2

 * Use below command to publish limited number of documents in different file.
-We will provide this file during recommendations for relevant test documents python publisher/publish_documents.py --region us-west-2 --file-name ec2-manifest --log-level INFO
+We will provide this file during recommendations for relevant test documents python3 publisher/publish_documents.py --region us-west-2 --file-name ec2-manifest --log-level INFO

 * Setting up automated publish to account
   TBD.
 Setup CodeBuild process for publishing documents automatically to account when there is a change